MathuxNY-73/hackerrank-problems/ProblemSolving/README.md

 As of September 3<sup>rd</sup>, 2018:
 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got a timeout on Testcase #7.
+- [X] Find a second working solution on the sample input
+- [X] Submit solution.
+Got a timeout on Testcase #7.
 - [ ] Challenge solved.
 </details>